ADA-GWU/a2-digital-image-and-color-spaces-Elshan-Projects/README.md

 + **quantization_driver(image_path, n_buckets_list)**: The main driver function for performing and displaying color quantization.
 It loads an original image from image_path, applies both uniform quantization and K-means quantization with the number of buckets specified in n_buckets_list, displays the original and quantized images, and saves the quantized images using the aforementioned naming convention.
 The function does not return a value but shows the results and saves the quantized images.

 # 3. Hue, Saturation, Brightness, Lightness
 + The resulting images with both positive and negative alterations are located in the "Hue, Saturation, Brightness, Lightness" folder.
+The name of each file reflects the changed paramter and the value of that change.
 ### Instructions
 + The script name _Hue_Saturation_Brightness_Lightness__Elshan Naghizade.py_
 + Dependencies: pillow matplotlib numpy (Use __pip install _package name___ to install)